MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **ProviderApp** - the package name of the app from which file is opened

-- **ScopeInstanceId** - Scope Instance Id used to join data context to activities
+- **ScopeInstanceId** - Scope Instance ID used to join data context to activities

 - **Size** - file size